wso2-incubator/twitter-sentiment-analysis/README.md

 100K tweets regarding Election 2016

 In Twitter Sentiment Analysis we used 2/3 of unique tweets as the training set, and the rest as the test set.
 Initially this datasets went through 4 different sentiment analyzing approaches separately as follows after preprocessing:

-    1.Afinn

-    2.Stanford NLP
+   **1.Afinn**
+   AFINN is a list of words rated for valence with an integer between minus five (negative) and plus five (positive).

+  **2.Stanford NLP**

-    3.MS Text Analytics
+  **3.MS Text Analytics**

-    4.Negative-Positive
+  This returns a numeric score between 0 and 1.
+Scores close to 1 indicate positive sentiment, while scores close to 0 indicate negative sentiment.
+Sentiment score is generated using classification techniques.
+The input features to the classifier include n-grams, features generated from part-of-speech tags, and word embeddings.

+  **4.Negative-Positive**

 Then the results were categorized into 3 classes based on the scale of [-1,0,1] .
 For the purpose of getting most preferred result out of 4 results below techniques had been used:

-    1.Getting 3/4 chances considered as "Agreed", and the rest as "Conflict" For 200K -> Agreed : Conflict ratio was 69% : 31%
+    1.Getting 3/4 chances considered as "Agreed", and the rest as "Conflict" For 200K -> Agreed : Conflict ratio was 69.3% : 30.7%
-        For 100K -> Agreed : Conflict ratio was 71% : 29%
+        For 100K -> Agreed : Conflict ratio was 42.9% : 57.1%

     2.By giving a weight for each approach according to a predefined criteria and getting the sum as :
         Sum = Afinn*0.2 + Stanford*0.35 + Negative-Positive*0.1 + MS*0.35
         then partitioning done by contemplating their combinations,permutations,lower boundaries and upper boundaries, sum<-0.45 --> -1 , sum>0.45 --> 1 , getting zero 3/4 chances and -0.1<=sum<=0.1 --> 0

-        For 200K -> Agreed : Conflict ratio was 76% : 24%
+        For 200K -> Agreed : Conflict ratio was 86.9% : 13.1%
-        For 100K -> Agreed : Conflict ratio was 74% : 26%
+        For 100K -> Agreed : Conflict ratio was 70.77% : 29.22%

    We have now obtained a dataset with a collection of tweets and their corresponding sentiments.
 To create a prediction model for sentiments we are using WSO2's Machine Learner.
    To use Random Forest Classification we used the following techniques to represent a tweet in a numerical manner